Current bylaws: last update April 25, 2023

 Voting membership responsibilities include financial decisions, nominating the SEPAC Executive Board, and voting on changes to the By-laws (Article XI).

 As used in these by-laws, the word “member” means general members, voting members or both, as the context indicates.

 ARTICLE V: EXECUTIVE BOARD

 SECTION ONE: The Executive Board of the SEPAC shall be comprised of a Chair (or two equal Co-Chairs), Secretary (or two equal Co-Secretaries), a Program Coordinator (or Co-Coordinators) and Treasurer.
 All Executive Board members shall be voting members of the SEPAC, elected per the provisions of Article VII.
-Officers may, from time to time, delegate any of their duties to another officer.
+Executive Board members may, from time to time, delegate any of their duties to another officer.